Skip to main content Skip to main navigation Skip to search

 Mangosteens from Malaysia

-We are conducting a risk analysis for fresh mangosteen (Garcinia mangostana) fruit for human consumption from Malaysia.
+We have released a draft report for our risk analysis for fresh mangosteen fruit (Garcinia mangostana) from Malaysia for human consumption.

 Start risk analysis